 With hundreds of trips dating back to the 1980s when we were kids, we’ve learned a lot about all things Disney.
 (In 2024, that’ll come full circle as we start taking our daughter to Walt Disney World!)
 We visit every month to see what has changed, taste-test new menu items, analyze crowds, offer recommendations for things you should do on vacation, share updates on construction, and much more.

 This guide distills the key things we know about Walt Disney World into something easy to absorb and less overwhelming.
 Think of this planning guide as WDW101, with everything organized into the most important aspects of planning.
 The reality is that Walt Disney World is one of the most complicated vacation destinations on earth, and having a smooth and good trip requires doing your homework.
 With that said, we promise that taking the time to learn about Walt Disney World will be worth it, so let’s get started…

-If you’re primarily concerned about wait times, consult our 2022 Walt Disney World Crowd Calendars: When to Visit & Avoid.
+The first two variables are the overriding factors and, thankfully, those are objective.
+If you’re primarily concerned with avoiding long lines and high wait times, consult our 2023-2024 Walt Disney World Crowd Calendars.
 That takes into account Orlando area school schedules, conventions, youth sporting events, park hours, special events, and more to provide you with specific dates that are the least and most crowded.